enrico-lt/pg_admindb/README.md

 # pg_admindb
-The script set pg_admindb let's you deploy a PostgreSQL cluster on Windows Server easily and fast
+The script set pg_admindb let's you deploy a PostgreSQL cluster on Windows Server easily and fast with PowerShell

 # Features
 - Script guided installation of PostgreSQL 12 and ODBC drive